partialg/partialg/README.md

 - For applications and modifications of the Sridhara-based Block Diagonalization algorithm, cite this paper:

-  **Dennis Lima and Saif Al-Kuwari.
-Sridhara-Compressed VQE Accelerates Molecular Energy Ranking of Polyaromatic Hydrocarbons.
-2025 quant-ph arXiv.
-URL: https://arXiv.org/abs/2507.12678**
+  [Submitted.
+Wait till publication.]

 ---
 **How to Use**
-1. Download the partialg folder, extract it and change your working directory to the parent directory of the partialg folder.
+1. Download the partialg folder, then unzip it.
-2. Open a python environment (supported version: 3.12.0).
-3. Import the functions using **from partialg.partial_inversion import pinv** and **from partialg.eigensolvers import sbd_eigvals**.
-4. See the usage examples in the .py files for guidance.
+2. Try the examples in the TUTORIAL file.

 ---
 **Related pages from the web**